xraypy/xraylarch/doc/larchlang.rst

 the Larch server process and Athena/Artemis.
 Perhaps most importantly, it is also embedded in the Larch GUI applications so that you can "open the Larch buffer" and use the Larch/Python functions on the data that has been loaded into the GUI.
-The *XAS Viewer* program really does all of its work with the Larch buffer so that you can see the complete (if somewhat) verbose list of commands and functions it is running when processing your data.
+The *Larix* program really does all of its work with the Larch buffer so that you can see the complete (if somewhat) verbose list of commands and functions it is running when processing your data.
 You can take these commands as documentation of the processing steps